CognitiveModeling/InteractiveClimateMuseum/readme.md

                   full-screen button and help button in toolbar at the top as well as logos in right lower corner
 		- adds padding at the bottom of the simulator

-##### 1.6.4 Open issues
-- 15.12.21: Tab "Language" can be used now.
-However, sliders that are deactivated when the simulator is initially rendered do not change their name to the chosen language, but are still displayed in English.
-- 11/21: Tab "Language" in the top toolbar (currently hidden) This tab allows switching between languages.
-However, if the language is changed in the tabs "Key Dynamics", none of the sliders can be used anymore.
-In the RenderingCoroutine()'s switch-case, also the relevant sliders' listeners are deactivated incorrectly by the JS function deactivateListeners(elem) defined in Start().
-This happens because the sliders' names have changed (they are not in English anymore) which are requested in the if-statement of each case for deactivating and graying out the nonrelevant sliders.
-	Because the JS function destroys the listeners irrecoverably, all of the sliders can not be used in the following, not even when changing the language back to English again.
-	This could be fixed with rewriting the JS function deactivateListeners(elem) in such a way that the listeners will not be destroyed irrecoverably.

 ################################################################################